PDHI products and services comply with the following standards and laws concerning privacy, security, usability

 ConXus Profile (health risk assessment) and ConXus Steps (self-management tools) have received Wellness and Health Promotion (WHP) certification from the National Committee for Quality Assurance (NCQA).

-Health plans using ConXus modules receive automatic credit tools when undergoing NCQA Health Plan Accreditation for the following standards:
+Health plans using ConXus modules receive automatic credit when undergoing NCQA Health Plan Accreditation for the following standards:

 Wellness service providers using ConXus modules receive automatic credit for health appraisals (WHP 5) and self-management tools (WHP 7) when undergoing NCQA Wellness and Health Promotion Accreditation.